NadCAtarun/NadCAtarun/README.md

 - 👀 I’m interested in web technologies, software architecture, and deep learning
 - 🌱 I’m currently learning Flutter development
 - 💞️ I’m looking to collaborate on Flutter apps
-- 📫 How to reach me: @atarun on Twitter, Atarun#0097 on Discord
+- 📫 How to reach me: @atarun on Twitter, Atarun on Discord